-To estimate the number of housing units in the jurisdiction by low- or moderate-income families that may contain lead-based paint hazards, this report assumes that homes by year built are distributed evenly across income categories, as no local data exists to describe otherwise.
+Estimate the number of housing units within the jurisdiction that are occupied by low or moderate income families that contain lead-based paint hazards.
+91.205(e), 91.405 evenly across income categories, as no local data exists to describe otherwise.
 There are approximately 34,250 units built prior to 1980 and approximately 18,150 have LMI households in them.